Friday, June 20, 2025

 Sunday, March 2, 2025

 David Renick of the New Yorker calls President Trump's and Vice President's actions in meeting with Zelensky on Friday, "A moral and strategic disaster;" "America has switched sides to the autocracy;" Former Ambassador to Russia Robert McFaul says Vance had no right to ask for a "thank you" because Trump & Vance have done nothing for Zelensky or Ukraine.
+(Politics)

 Saturday, March 1, 2025